ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 Get [SuiteSparse:GraphBLAS](https://github.com/sergiud/SuiteSparse/tree/master/GraphBLAS) and install with `sudo make install`.
 We tested the code with GraphBLAS 2.2.2 included in SuiteSparse 5.4.0.

+There is another [mirror on GitHub](https://github.com/jluttine/suitesparse) and you can also grab the code from [Tim Davis' site](http://faculty.cse.tamu.edu/davis/suitesparse.html).

 ### Obtain the platform driver
 There are two possible ways to obtain the GraphBLAS platform driver: